 As it turns out, Dr. Gardner is the CTO of HP Federal.
 He’s remarkably humble for an individual with grad degrees from MIT and Harvard and a research role at the Blockchain Institute.
 We talked extensively about the evolving role of security, and Gardner doled out a little of his security wisdom: He believes individuals with the ability to communicate and translate tech concepts into business risk for the board are critically needed—especially in a world where endpoint security risks are raging and the CISO has more responsibility than ever.

-Dr. Gardner and I also agreed that Season 3 of The Wolf is officially the edgiest installment in the series to date, after the exclusive premiere at Black Hat 2018.
+Dr. Gardner and I also agreed that Season 3 of The Wolf is officially the edgiest installment in the series to date, after the exclusive premiere of the trailer at Black Hat 2018.
+Check out the full film here:

 I also talked with luminary Justine Bone of the HP Security Advisory Board about our shared excitement over the Pwnie awards and the fact Black Hat 2018 was more gender-diverse than ever before.
 Michael Howard also remarked on how cool it was that Black Hat briefings were focused on security hygiene and endpoint topics.